hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 ## block_info.proto

-<BR>Information about the most recently completed and last 256 blocks.
+<BR>Information about ongoing, most recently completed, and last 256 blocks.

 <a name="BlockInfo"></a>